-- GeoCorps America provides temporary geoscience opportunities at National Parks, National Forests, & BLM lands.
+- GeoCorps America provides temporary geoscience opportunities on National Forests & BLM lands across the U.S.

 - Geoscientists of all levels are eligible and encouraged to apply.
-This includes, but is not limited to, undergraduate students, graduate students, post-docs, professionals, faculty members, teachers, and retirees.
+This includes undergraduate students, graduate students, post-docs, professionals, faculty members, teachers, and retirees.

-- Positions are available in a wide variety of geoscience and geoscience-related fields.
+- Placements are available in a wide variety of geoscience-related fields.

-- GeoCorps participants receive a minimum of a $2,750 living stipend for a 3-month project, plus on-site housing or an additional housing allowance if housing is not provided.
+- GeoCorps participants receive a living allowance based on a minimum pay rate of US$10.10/hr.
+Some locations offer free, on-site housing, and some locations offer an additional housing allowance if free housing is not available.

-- Spring/summer positions are announced every December and applications are due to GSA by February.
-Fall/winter positions are announced every May and applications are due to GSA by July.
+- Spring/summer opportunities are announced every December, and applications are due in February.
+Fall/winter opportunities are announced every May, and applications are due in July.

 - Participants are chosen through a competitive selection process.

-- Finalists are interviewed by phone and selected by the supervisor who will manage position on site.
+- Finalists are interviewed by phone and selected by the supervisor who will manage the on-site assignment.

-- Position offers are made by the Park/Forest/BLM in March for spring/summer positions and in August for fall/winter positions.
+- Offers are made by the Forest Service and BLM in March for spring/summer and in August for fall/winter.

-The need for geoscience expertise in America's National Parks, National Forests, and BLM lands is great.
+The need for geoscience expertise in America's public lands is great.
 In many cases, geoscience is not adequately addressed in education, resource management, geological hazards mitigation, and research on public lands.
-The Geological Society of America, through the GeoCorps program, strives to increase the number of geoscientists on-the-ground contributing to the research and protection of geologic resources and developing education and outreach activities.
+The Geological Society of America, through the GeoCorps program, strives to increase the number of geoscientists on-the-ground and contributing to the research and protection of geologic resources and developing education and outreach activities.

-- Increase the number of geoscientists to conduct education, research, and resource management projects on America's public lands;
+- Increase the number of geoscientists conducting education, research, and resource management projects on America's public lands;

-- Enhance resource managers' and policy makers' geoscience knowledge, so that better decisions will be made regarding the management of natural resources and mitigation of geological hazards;
+- Enhance resource managers' and policy makers' geoscience knowledge so that better decisions can be made regarding the management of natural resources and mitigation of geological hazards;

 - Provide hands-on geoscience experience and internships for students who are working toward careers in industry, academia, or land management;

-- Offer seasoned geoscientists the opportunity to share their knowledge with land managers and assist with on-the-ground projects.
+- Offer seasoned geoscientists the opportunity to share their knowledge with land managers and assist with on-site projects.

 - Raise the public's knowledge and awareness of the value of geoscience resources on public lands;